JavuesZhang/CS302_Project2/proj2 final report.md

     return 'ls'
 ```

  When typing fast, `ls` may be mistyped as `sl` so this rule is produced.
 When command matches this rule, a new command fixed from the previous command will be returned.
+Other rules are similar.

+`CorrectedCommand` represents a fixed command.
+It necessarily needs a priority because sometimes the fix will conflict with each other such as fixing `sl` to `ls` or `sl.py`.

+In `ohsht`, rules under `.ohsht/rules` are all imported and used to check whether the command to be fixed matches the rules.
+If matched, a fixed command will be produces by `get_new_command` from this rule.
+Eventually the command which has the highest priority will be outputed as the result.
+Also, the program does not run the fixed command immediately, but it still needs user's confirmation which in result keeps the system safe relatively.

+Moreover, you can still add your own rules in `.ohsht/rules`.
+It should meets these following requirements:

+1. Its suffix is `.py`;
+2. It has a function `match(command:Command) -> bool` to determine whether the command to be fixed matches this situation or rule;
+3. It has a function `get_new_command(command:Command) -> str` to fix the command with your own strategies.